 - Drink bone broth and/or warm milk

 - Listen the delta binaural beats or brain.fm

 - Use box breathing and quiet your thoughts

-With these techniques in your arsenal, you have the upper hand against insomnia and can finally get the right amount of hours of sleep that you deserve.
+With these techniques in your arsenal, you’ll have the upper hand against insomnia and finally be able to get the right number of hours of sleep that you deserve.